-This Instant Pot Chicken Tikka Masala is a super flavorful and aromatic Indian chicken curry made with marinated tender chicken cooked in a creamy sauce.
-This restaurant quality chicken tikka masala is so easy to make in the instant pot, that you will not consider take-out again.
+Instant Pot Chicken Tikka Masala is a super flavorful and aromatic Indian chicken curry made with marinated tender chicken cooked in a creamy sauce.
+This restaurant-quality chicken tikka masala is so easy to make in the instant pot that you will not consider take-out again.
 Make it along with pot-in-pot basmati rice for a complete meal.

-Chicken Tikka Masala is one of the favorite Indian curry to order in a restaurant.
-Let’s take a minute to acknowledge some other Indian favorites – Butter Chicken, Chicken Korma, Salmon Tikka Masala and for the vegetarians Paneer Tikka Masala, Saag Paneer, Dal Makhani and Chana Masala.
+Chicken Tikka Masala is one of the favorite Indian curries to order in a restaurant.
+Let’s take a minute to acknowledge some other Indian favorites – Butter Chicken, Chicken Korma, Salmon Tikka Masala, and for the vegetarians, Paneer Tikka Masala, Saag Paneer, Dal Makhani and Chana Masala.

-You might think that it is hard to get the exact flavor at home.
-However once you have the basic Indian spices, it is fairly easy to make this chicken curry in the pressure cooker or even on the stovetop.
+You might think getting the exact flavor at home is hard.
+However, once you have the basic Indian spices, it is fairly easy to make this chicken curry in the pressure cooker or even on the stovetop.

 What is Chicken Tikka Masala?